Movies-By-the-Sea/mbts-backend/endpoints.md

 JSON Response:

     {
-        message: "Document deleted successfully",
-        request:
+        remarks: "Review deleted successful",
+        size   : 0
-        {
+        request: {
             type: "DELETE",
-            url : process.env.SERVER + "/operations" + "/delete",
-            body:
-            {
-                uid  : <user-uid>
-                table: <specified-table>,
+            auth: <access-level-of-user>,
-                id   : <specified-review-id>
+            URL : "/reviews/delete",
-            }
+            body: <contents-of-request-body>
         },
+        response: []
     }

 ---

 ## Instagram Routes

-This route will get results for all the analytics and general info of the IG account of MBtS
+1. This route will get results for all the analytics and general info of the IG account of MBtS.
+2. Only users with Access Level 4 and above can use these routes

 ---

-### Get general info
+### Get General Information
 **ACCESS LEVEL : 4**

 This will return the basic info of the IG page such as the category, followers and following counts, etc.